TI-Planet/API/README.md

 The results are outputted as indexed arrays (json/php) or within a "ResultX" tag (XML), containing all or a subset of the following keys/values (json/php) or tags (XML), which depend on the request type:

 #### Archive search request
-"arcID", "title", "platform".
+"arcID", "name", "platform".

 #### Archive information request
-"arcID", "title", "upload_date", "author", "category", "screenshot", "url", "dlcount", "nspire_os", "license", "platform", "page".
+"arcID", "name", "upload_date", "author", "category", "screenshot", "url", "dlcount", "nspire_os", "license", "platform", "page".

-*Note : author and category can be arrays of strings if there are multiple authors or categories.*
+*Note : The 'author', 'platform' and 'category' fields are arrays of string(s).*

 ## Examples